Advising and Registration

 |Teaching English to Speakers of Other Languages Certificate Program (TESOL/ESOL)|

-All majors in MCL are required to advise before registering for classes.
-Advising is necessary to insure your progress is on track.
+All majors in MCL are required to get advised before registering for classes.
+Advising is necessary to ensure your progress is on track.
 During the advising period, please contact the department to make an appointment to advise.
-In most cases your advisor will post a sign up sheet on their office door to sign up.
-If you need assistance to locate your advisor, or to find out who your advisor is, please contact the department.
+In most cases, your advisor will post a sign-up sheet on their office door to sign up.
+If you need assistance to locate your advisor, or to find out who your advisor is, please contact the department at 229-333-5948.

-- B.A. in French - Language Culture Track
+- B.A. in French - Language and Culture Track

-- B.A. in French - Foreign Language Education Track
+- B.A. in French - World Languages and Culture Track

-- B.A. in Spanish - Language Culture Track
+- B.A. in Spanish - Language and Culture Track

-- B.A. in Spanish - Foreign Language Education Track
+- B.A. in Spanish - World Language and Culture Track

 - Latin American Studies Certificate